-Canon G7 X versus Canon M10
+Canon G7 X vs M10

 The Canon PowerShot G7 X and the Canon EOS M10 are two digital cameras that were announced, respectively, in September 2014 and October 2015.
 The G7X is a fixed lens compact, while the M10 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X) and an APS-C (M10) sensor.
-The G7X has a resolution of 20 megapixel, whereas the M10 provides 17.9 MP.
+The G7X has a resolution of 20 megapixels, whereas the M10 provides 17.9 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon G7 X and the Canon M10.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is notably larger (17 percent) than the Canon G7 X. In this context, it is worth noting that neither the G7X nor the M10 are weather-sealed.